aramisgithub/questpresentation/document.md

 ## Odyssey

-- Odysseus is sent to the underworld seeking information to guide him home.
+- Odysseus is sent to the underworld seeking information to guide him home

-  This quest brings him to the verge of death.
+- This quest brings him to the verge of death

 ## Comparison